What information can my organization see when I enroll my device?

 - Operating system and version, like iOS 12.0.1

-- App names, like Microsoft Word: On personal devices, your organization can only see your managed app inventory.
-On corporate-owned devices, your organization can see all of your app inventory.
+- App inventory and app names, like Microsoft Word.
+On personal devices, your organization can only see your managed app inventory.
+For corporate-owned fully managed and dedicated devices, your organization can see all of your app inventory.
+For corporate-owned devices with a work profile, your organization can only see the app inventory in your work profile.

 - Device owner